ThBlitz/Crypto-Trading-Bot/README.md

                     }
                  }

+       ## Create the ticker obj.
+This way you can create any number of tickers you want.

        candle_stick_ticker_1 = blitz_trade_tools.Candle_Stick_Ticker()

+       ## .set() is used to give required settings for this tool. .set() is used for all the tools.

        candle_stick_ticker_1.set(options = options , tick_rate = 4)

        ## tick_rate = 4 , ticks every 4 seconds.

 * Here HeyBinance is to call binance API and RobinHood for Robinhood API